deanturpin/germs.dev/posts/1_restaurants.md

 ### April

+- Rustico, Brighton (££): my favourite pizza restaurant at the moment!
+Great Neapolitan food
-- Permit Room, Brighton (£££): we finally get our own one!
+- Permit Room, Brighton (££): we finally get our own one!
 Pretty much the same as London but right in the middle of town
-- No No Please, Brighton (£££): the hotest new restaurant on Preston Street; bring your spicy trousers, this is going to be _busy_ in summer
+- No No Please, Brighton (££): the hotest new restaurant on Preston Street; bring your spicy trousers, this is going to be _busy_ in summer

 ### March